oroinc/documentation/backend/setup/installation.rst

 Configure OAuth Bundle
 ~~~~~~~~~~~~~~~~~~~~~~

-If you use an OAuth Bundle to authenticate with OAuth2 protocol to API resources, please follow
-the :ref:`OroOAuth2ServerBundle documentation <bundle-docs-platform-oauth2-server-bundle--configuration>`
-to lean how to configure the bundle, generate the encryption key and private and public keys.
+If you use an OAuth Bundle to authenticate with OAuth2 protocol to API resources, please follow the :ref:`OroOAuth2ServerBundle documentation <bundle-docs-platform-oauth2-server-bundle--configuration>` to learn how to configure the bundle and generate the encryption, private, and public keys.

 Congratulations!
 You've Successfully Installed Your Oro Application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~